kharysharpe/docker-laravel-postgres/README.md

-# Docker Laravel and Postgres Quick Start Kit
+# Get Up and running Laravel in Docker with Postgres and other tools.

 🚀 Add to your Laravel project and Profit